ArshaFazlollahi/CS-Final/README.md

 Use the "W" key to move your paddle up and the "S" key to move your paddle down.

 Have fun!

+📃Note: Make sure the BoardPong and src folder are both marked as the sources root.